CenzOh/Computer_Graphics_Homework/README.md

 ## Problem 2 Part 2
 Creative drawing, which is defined as utilization of drawing primitives, complexity of the houses and the scenery and etc.

 We utilized line stipple to create the divider in the road, we wanted the road to be drawn out into the distance as a triangle (same with the sidewalk).
 We also wanted to create buildings in the background which is composed of multiple polygons.
-FInally, we drew a sun, trees, and bushes as circles utlizing a function to draw the shape with 360 points
+FInally, we drew a sun, trees, and bushes as circles utlizing a function to draw the shape with 360 points.
+The grey building on the right was drawn as a triangle fan, first drawing a grey square and then changing the color to white for the background.
+This was an attempt to make a 2D drawing look 3D

 ![Problem2_2](/Images/Hw1Problem2Creative.PNG)